-Option 2: If a Retiree meets the above eligibility requirements, except eligibility to draw their retirement annuity at termination of employment, they will have a qualifying event to enroll at a later date once they began drawing their retirement annuity.
-Often this applies to members who have the service but at the time of termination do not meet the age requirements.
+Option 2: If a Retiree meets the above eligibility requirements listed in Option 1, except eligibility to draw their retirement annuity at termination of employment, they will have a qualifying event to enroll at a later date once they began drawing their retirement annuity.
+Often this applies to Members who have the service but at the time of termination do not meet the age requirements.